Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Mixed blocks

 where $w(i)=\min\{w\in\WW\mid w>i\}$; \item[(viii)] the rational function $R(k,3)$ is a Laurent polynomial in the variables of $V$ such that $R(k,3)$ does not depend on variables $a_{i,j}$ with $i\in [r+1, k]$, $j\in [1,2]$, and each of its Laurent monomials has non-negative degree in each of the variables $a_{r,j}$, $j\in [1,2]$; \item[(ix)] the total degree of any Laurent monomial of $R(k,3)$ with respect to variables $a_{i,2}$, $i\in [1,r]\setminus\MM$, is non-positive. \end{itemize}

-Then there exists a change of variables $\psi$ that agrees with the triplet $(\QQ,V,R)$ and with the block $B$ such that for the transformation $(\QQ'',V'',R'')$ of the triplet $(\QQ,V,R)$ associated to $\psi$ the rational function $\psi^*F_{\QQ,V,R}$ is a Laurent polynomial in the variables of $V''$. \end{lemma} \begin{proof} Abusing notation a little bit, we assign $a_{k,2}=R(k,2)=1$.
-By conditions (iv)--(vii) equation $F_{\QQ,V,R,B}=1$ is equivalent to
+Then there exists a change of variables $\psi$ that agrees with the triplet $(\QQ,V,R)$ and with the block $B$ such that for the transformation $(\QQ'',V'',R'')$ of the triplet $(\QQ,V,R)$ associated to $\psi$ the rational function $\psi^*F_{\QQ,V,R}$ is a Laurent polynomial in the variables of $V''$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma~\ref{lemma:horizontal-block-G2-start}.
+Here we choose $a_{r,1}$ to be the main variable and $a_{k,1}$ to be the weight variable. \end{proof}